 Benefit eligibility rules in current law

 There are no small business health insurance requirements forcing businesses to provide health benefits to all full-time employees, or to provide the same level of benefits to everyone.

 Although language in the Affordable Care Act aims to prevents businesses from offering highly compensated employees more generous premium subsidy levels, this provision hasn’t taken effect and isn’t enforced.

 As such, businesses have a lot of freedom in how they structure their benefits.
 Their only legal requirements are to make these decisions based on “bona fide employment-based classifications”—not arbitrary or discriminatory criteria—and to treat everyone in each class equally.

-How your business can restrict benefit eligibility and offer different benefits to different employees
+How your business can offer different benefits to different employees

 Businesses that want to restrict benefit eligibility to certain employees, or to offer different benefits to different employees, must base their decisions on bona fide employment-based classifications.
 That means the distinctions the business makes must relate directly back to the employee’s status with the company.